'Sooryavanshi', 'Annaatthe' bring Diwali cheer at the box office | Entertainment

 While ''Sooryavanshi'', directed by Rohit Shetty, released on more than 3,000 screens across India and clocked Rs 77 crore in its opening weekend, the tentpole superhero film ''Eternals'' from the Marvel Cinematic Universe stable also put up a total of Rs 19.15 crore in the country.

+In a video announcement on Monday, producers of ''Sooryavanshi'' said that the worldwide box office figures of the film stood at Rs 101.66 crore.

-''Sooryavanshi'' producers waited for nearly 18 months for the film's release, which was originally slated to arrive in theatres in March last year but the pandemic led to an unprecedented shutdown of cinema halls everywhere.
+''Sooryavanshi'' makers waited for nearly 18 months for the movie's release, which was originally slated to arrive in theatres in March last year but the pandemic led to an unprecedented shutdown of cinema halls everywhere.

 Kamal Gianchandani, CEO of PVR Pictures, said with ''Sooryavanshi'', ''Annaatthe'' and ''Eternals'', the Diwali the sector was waiting for had finally arrived.